 The condition I had, I can associate it with the flu state.

 - You have been a smoker for many years, and you think it is a little late to quit.
+Every addiction has its excuse already.

 Instead, in focusing on finding excuses, why not think about the reasons why you should quit smoking?